Data and the Internet of Things

 Furthermore, the Internet of Things is a global platform.
 Regulations set in one country will not affect products manufactured in other countries.
 Schneier calls it “a domestic solution to an international problem.”

-Even If governments and industry are not asking the following question – we should be: Will the supposed benefits of a particular IoT product outweigh the loss of privacy and cyber security, health harms from the increased radiation, impacts on the environment, social injustices, conflict minerals, and the vast increase in e-waste?
-If not, you may well do without this IoT product or platform.
-Enjoy the freedom of one less gadget to configure, one less instruction manual to navigate, and one less useless “thing” that will likely break and lay dormant in a closet for years.
+Even If governments and industry are not asking the following question – we should be: Will the supposed benefits of a particular IoT product outweigh “downsides” – loss of privacy, cyber security risks, health harms from the increased radiation, impacts on the environment, social injustices and other ethical issues, use of conflict minerals, and the vast increase in e-waste?
+If not, you may wish to do without this IoT product or platform.
+Enjoy the freedom of one less gadget to configure, one less instruction manual to navigate, and one less useless “thing” that will likely break and end up taking up space in a closet.

 In light of all the harms from the IoT, it might be time to disengage from the gargantuan IoT albatross that is suffocating the public to benefit industry, at the expense of every living being on our planet.